Alereik/MatrixCalculator/README.md

 # MatrixCalculator
-A matrix calculator for solving linear algebra problems primarily through the use of elementary row operations.
+A matrix calculator for solving linear algebra problems.

 The matrix elements are whole number and fraction string literals, not doubles or floats.